-The firm must operate the trust account according to the requirements of the License Law and the Rules of the Commission.
-If you are new to trust account, we recommend reading our "How-To" article, Trust Accounting 101.
+Each Firm must operate its trust account(s) according to the requirements of the License Law and the Rules of the Commission.
+If you are new to trust account management, we recommend reading our "How-To" article, Trust Accounting 101.